DHTMLX/docs-suite/docs/grid/features.md

 ### How to filter data

-In this section you will find the ways of filtering data in Grid
+In this section you will find the ways of filtering data in Grid.

 | Topic                                                                                          | Description                                                                                                                                                  |
 | ---------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------ |